youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 2021-01-07|04:03:12|USNJRNL|N/A|USN_REASON_FILE_CREATE|arrivée-dun-chaton-à-la-maison.jpg.byt
 ```

 Keep in mind that the MFT is sometimes inaccurate regarding file modification.

 If the date of the first encrypted file doesn't seem right you can look for the first ransom note left by the ransomware as they are neither modified nor encrypted.

 Here it would give us a timeframe around 4 AM on January 07 2021.

-Lot of ransom notes are labeled "readmexx", after searching for that we can find it :
+Lot of ransom notes are labeled "readmexx", after searching for that we can find one :

 ```bash
 rg -i "README" mft.csv  | head -1
 Date|Time|source|fileType|action|fileName
 2021-01-07|04:20:59|USNJRNL|N/A|USN_REASON_FILE_CREATE|#README_CTRM#.rtf
 ```

-(Note:  we'll see more later about CTRM )
+Oops, "README_CTRM" is associated with CTRM ransomware, not bytelocker.
+We will see more later about CTRM later in this article.

 After extracting the ransom note from the disk, we can get it's content:

 ```crtf
 Аll yоur vаluаblе dаtа hаs bееn еnсryptеd!